The effects of Brexit on the British economy and British business are difficult to predict and many questions remain.

 - Do British businesses now need to watch where resources are being used?

-We don’t have the answers to these questions right now but there are a number of arguments circulating about how Brexit will affect British business.
+Only time will provide answers to these questions but there are a number of arguments circulating about how Brexit will affect British business.
 One suggestion is that European Union red tape will come to an end and British business will have freedom to operate with less regulation and access more profit.

 On the other hand, the success of British-based entrepreneurs – and, as a consequence, the economic success of the country as a whole – is contingent on access to the single market, low tariffs, and the free movement of people.